The Best Chef’s Knife for Most Cooks

 It’s also worth mentioning that even the best knife can be useless, even dangerous, if you don’t know how to use and take care of it.
 For cutting technique, I refer you to this excellent instructional video by Food Network celebrity chef, Alton Brown.
 As for maintenance, the two most important things you need to know are how to store them—use a knife block, magnetic strip, or a special knife drawer organizer in order to keep them from being chipped—and how to hone them in order to keep the edge straight and aligned between sharpening.
 For this, I refer you to this how-to video by master knife-maker, Bob Kramer.
 Sharpening is an art form best left to the professionals.
 If you don’t have access to a good cutlery store, check out this Wall Street Journal comparison of online services.
 All the services provided good sharpening but The Knife Guy set himself apart by offering the most convenient ordering and shipping system.
 Oh and don’t forget, do not put knives in the dishwasher.
-The harsh chemicals and high heat will ruin your knife’s finish–even if it is technically dishwasher-safe.
+The harsh chemicals, high heat, and agitation are a recipe for disaster—even if it is technically dishwasher-safe.

 Wrapping it up

 There’s more than one way to skin a cat, but methods aside, the Victorinox Fibrox 8-Inch Chef’s Knife is a great tool for any cutting job.
 Its exceptional price to performance ratio, quality steel, and universally comfortable styling make it a good fit for any cook in any kitchen.
 You could spend a lot more for a more professional cutting experience, but for most people it’s simply not worth the added cost, either in cash or time spent on research.